lewagon/dotfiles/04-Front-End/03-Bootstrap/02-Outer-Wrapper-Inner-cards/README.md

 ## Background & Objectives

-Now that you are Bootstrap-grid experts, learn 2 advanced techniques very useful.
+Now that you are Bootstrap-grid experts, learn two advanced techniques very useful.

 ## Specs

 99% of the time you face two issues using the grid:

 - You need a **full-screen** wrapper around your grid.
-- You need **inner cards"** inside your grid to play on their border, margin, padding, etc.
+- You need **inner cards** inside your grid to play with their border, margin, padding, etc.

-Bootstrap beginners often try to change directly grid components (`.container`, `.row` or `.col`) playing on their border, width, padding, etc...
-By doing so, **they break the grid**.
-Indeed, `.col` dimensions are computed automatically by Bootstrap so if you add them border, padding, or margin, you just break them.
+Bootstrap beginners often write CSS directly on grid components (`.container`, `.row` or `.col`) to change their border, width, margin, padding, etc...
+By doing so **they break the grid**.
+In fact, grid dimensions are computed automatically by Bootstrap, so playing with grid elements is the best way to break the grid..

-Instead, use the 2 following techniques.
+Instead, **you must use the following techniques.**

 ## Outside Wrapper

-Put a wrapper around the container if you need a special background.
+ If you need a special background, just put a wrapper around the container:

 ```html
 <div class="wrapper-blue">